-- 1. The father bringing his son to Jesus for deliver- ance (Mark 9) - 2.
-Esther agreeing to go before the king, though it presented an uncertain outcome (Esther 4) - 3.
-The king of Nineveh calling for fasting and re-pentance, though Jonah never offered any hope (Jonah 9) - 4.
-The leper approaching Jesus for healing, though not sure of the outcome (Matthew 8) - 5.
-The prodigal son returning to his father though unsure whether he would be welcome (Luke 15) - 6.
-The woman of Canaan coming to plead for her daughter's deliverance (Matthew 15) What would be your choice?
-For me, the story with the most impact is the story of the father who brought his demonpossessed son to Jesus.
-He is obviously shattered, at his wits end, and overwhelmed by the suffering of his son.
+- 1. The father bringing his son to Jesus for deliverance (Mark 9) - 2.
+Esther agreed to go before the king, though it presented an uncertain outcome (Esther 4) - 3.
+The king of Nineveh called for fasting and repentance, though Jonah never offered any hope (Jonah 9) - 4.
+The leper approaches Jesus for healing, though not sure of the outcome (Matthew 8)

+- 5. The prodigal son returns to his father, though unsure whether he would be welcome (Luke 15) - 6.
+The woman of Canaan is coming to plead for her daughter's deliverance (Matthew 15).
+What would be your choice?
+For me, the story with the most impact is the story of the father who brought his demon-possessed son to Jesus.
+He is obviously shattered, at his wit's end, and overwhelmed by the suffering of his son.
 This innocent child presents a heart-rending picture; no one can remain unmoved by this desperate father and his tormented son.
 I have something special in mind for this story.

-How would you rate, in order, the emotional impact of the rest of the stories, the most impactful to the least?
+How would you rate, in order, the emotional impact of the rest of the stories from the most impactful to the least?
 This determines how you will fit them into your sermon to create an emotional current, carrying your congregation toward the closing and the altar.